froots/froots.github.io/_posts/2011-03-25-testing-backbone-apps-with-jasmine-sinon-2.md

 ### Backbone Models

-Backbone models tend to be quite small and minimal in functionality.
-However, there are a few features of Backbone models that can and should be unit tested.
-We'll be covering model instantiation, default values, URLs and validation.
+Backbone models can vary dramatically from simple to complex, depending on the requirements of your application.
+Here we'll be focusing on some common model tasks – instantiation, default values, URLs and validation.

 #### Example 1: Basic instantiation